cloudfoundry/credhub-cli/README.md

 		Set the value and attributes of a credential.
 		-t, --type							Sets the type of credential to store or generate.
-Default: 'value'* -n, --name							Selects the credential being set -g, --generate        				System will generate random credential.
-Cannot be used in combination with --secret.*
+Default: 'value'* -n, --name							Selects the credential being set -g, --generate        				System will generate random credential value.
+Cannot be used in combination with --secret.

 		Parameters for setting credential type 'value'
 		-s, --secret 						Sets a value for a credential.